smartchicago/foodborne/README.md

 ### Production

 The live site is hosted on [Heroku](http://heroku.com), and can be found at [http://foodborne.smartchicagoapps.org/](http://foodborne.smartchicagoapps.org/).
 All api keys are set and retrieved using [Heroku's config variables](https://devcenter.heroku.com/articles/config-vars).

+## Fetching Tweets

+There are two, namespaced rake tasks for fetching tweets:

+### Twitter

+Pulls from a dummy [@foodpoisonuser Twitter account](https://twitter.com/foodpoisonuser).

+    rake fetch:twitter

+### Classifier

+Pulls from the MongoDB classifier.
+As mentioned above, you will need credentials provided by the Smart Chicago Collaborative.

+    rake fetch:classifier